JusDooEt/SC-Cargo-Log-Qt/README.md

 # SC-Cargo-Log w/ QtCreator
+## Newest Update
+- The Ship Selection combo box in the top left of the program can now be sorted by the user using two buttons representing sorting the list by name or by cargo capacity
+  - The Quick Sort algorithm was used to sort the ships.
+    - The algorithm was modified in order to work with the Ship type object.
+    - The algorithm also allows the programmer to choose which ship member to sort by using an enum flag, either 'CARGO' or 'NAME'.
 ## About
 This program aims to become an application that can be used to aid cargo haulers in the game Star Citizen.
 The app will log cargo routes and all the materials bought and sold throughout the routes and display the information in a readable way to the user.
 It will also be able to calculate the total profit earned from the cargo route.
 ### Motive